-Cover Pool administration in the event of public administration and winding-up of the Issuer
+Cover Pool administration in the event of public administration

-Credit Institutions experiencing financial difficulties may be placed under public administration if the conditions for resolution are otherwise met but the Ministry of Finance does not consider that resolution would be in the public interest.
+Credit Institutions experiencing financial difficulties may be placed under public administration.
 Public administration requires that the institution's former governing bodies are replaced by an administration board (the Board) which assumes control over the institution.
-The Board will liquidate the institution and distribute its assets to the creditors.
+The Board will attempt to either restructure the institution and continue its business, or in absence of viable alternatives, liquidate the institution and distribute its assets to the creditors.